DTAJ095/alx-system_engineering-devops/0x01-shell_permissions/README.md

     Group: no permission at all
     Other users: all the permissions
-Script 9: Write a script that sets the mode of the file hello to this
+Script 9: Write a script that sets the mode of the file hello to this Script 10: Write a script that sets the mode of the file hello the same as olleh’s mode.